 In order to recover damages from a physician for malpractice based upon negligence, the patient must prove all four of the following elements:

 1. DUTY – the patient must show that the physician owed the patient a particular duty or obligation.
 This duty, recognized by law as created by the patient-physician relationship, requires the physician to act in accordance with specific norms and standards established by the profession for the protection of patients against unreasonable risks.

 2. BREACH OF DUTY – the patient must show that the physician failed to act in accordance with these established norms by any act or omission violating the duty of care owed to the patient.

-3. CAUSATION – the patient must show the existence of a casual connection between the act or omission of the physician and the resulting injury.
-This is commonly known as legal cause or proximate cause, which differs from medical causation in that it refers to “a” cause and not necessarily “the” cause or even the most immediate case, as is the case with medical causation.
+3. CAUSATION – the patient must show the existence of a causal connection between the act or omission of the physician and the resulting injury.
+This is commonly known as the legal cause or proximate cause, which differs from medical causation in that it refers to “a” cause and not necessarily “the” cause or even the most immediate case, as is the case with medical causation.

-4. DAMAGES – the patient (in some circumstances the plaintiff is someone other than the patient, such as the patient’s parent, spouse, children or the estate of a deceased patient) must establish that because of the physician’s act or omission, actual loss or damage has been incurred.
-Damages may include disability and disfigurement, pain and suffering, medical expenses and other financial loss.
+4. DAMAGES – the patient (in some circumstances the plaintiff is someone other than the patient, such as the patient’s parent, spouse, children, or the estate of a deceased patient) must establish that because of the physician’s act or omission, actual loss or damage has been incurred.
+Damages may include disability and disfigurement, pain and suffering, medical expenses, and other financial loss.